Team Wanderlust | 25 January 2023

-Why?
+Why British Columbia?
 These rare bears roam only here.
 Even for a country big on big empty, Canada’s Great Bear Rainforest takes some beating.
 What the GBR does have, though, is lots of lovely wildlife: grey wolves, grizzlies, cougars, orca, sea otters, humpback whales and, uniquely, Kermode – or spirit – bears.

 But if you head to the right part of this roadless, fjord-cut, river-riven rainforest, you might be in luck.
 The area around Klemtu is a known Kermode hang-out, and lodges accessible only by floatplane have guides expert in tracking them down.

-Need to know: The best time to visit is late August to mid-October, when returning salmon tempt bears to the rivers.
+How to tick it off your list: The best time to visit is late August to mid-October, when returning salmon tempt bears to the rivers.

-Why?
+Why the Zambezi River?
 Run the great river, while you can.
 The Zambezi is one of the world’s most iconic waterways, slicing its way through south-eastern Africa and famously plunging over Victoria Falls.

 Rafting it – whether you choose a short trip from Livingstone or a multi-day, beach-camping expedition – is up there with the world’s greatest river journeys.
 You’ll tackle hair-raising rapids called things like Oblivion and The Devil's Toilet Bowl.
 You’ll might spot hippos lazing in the channels and even crocs on the banks.

 How to tick it off your list: Book your trip to the Zambezi for sometime between August and December - that's low water season, and the best time for rafting.